fameteor/specs/README.md

 ## Redundant Objects fusion

 When redundant, 2 objects may be fusionned : one will keep all properties and the second one deleted.
+If properties are in conflicts, a choice is proposed.
+A possibility of fusion cancellation is proposed.

 ### PERS